3 of 3: From ruling through anti-ruling to integral living

 But self-governing has its limits of possibility, as does co-governing which also has its volume of necessity: self-governing can never eliminate the need for certain co-governing.
 This isn’t an either/or onticity, be it voluntaristic or authoritarian.
 It’s just that some practices are best done with co-governing – not least because they can’t be done on a coordinated individual basis, however intensive that collective self may appropriately develop.
 And complementary self-governing will enhance efficiency, it will be philanthropic: taking responsibility for one’s own contribution, monitoring one’s actions, regulating oneself, changing one’s behaviour.

 This transformation is so radical that, as I have said, it makes no sense, it would be unwarranted, to continue speaking of there being a political dimension of human living.
-What remains of political matters, the ensuring of widespread participation in deciding, implementing, monitoring, and back to devising, revising and deciding – the continuity within the discontinuity – amounts to nothing other than governing matters: the political dimension of human living has morphed into the governing dimension of human living, more accurately it has become integral human living; the generative force has transformed from a political mode, the ‘articulation’ of ruling and anti-ruling, into the governing aspect of the integral mode.
+What remains of political matters, the ensuring of widespread participation in deciding, implementing, monitoring, evaluating, and back to devising, revising and deciding – the continuity within the discontinuity – amounts to nothing other than governing matters: the political dimension of human living has morphed into the (liberatory) governing dimension of human living, more accurately it has become an aspect of integral human living; the generative force has transformed from being in a political mode, the ‘articulation’ of ruling and anti-ruling, into becoming involved in the (liberatory) governing aspect of the integral mode.
 The integral is no less than the form of the universal class for-itself.
 The full philanthropic development of politics is realised not as politics but as government, self-government.
 With the sublating of ruling, the universal class for-itself comes into being.
 The communising of humanity would have transformed from a narrow political, economic and cultural project into an undifferentiated integrated project.
 Integral living would have arrived.

 The significance of this is hard to exaggerate: the erstwhile political, now the organising of communist society, is regulation, order, association in an integral form, achieved not by ruling but by governing, self-governing.
 This is what the integrating of humanity, the sublating of alienation, looks like.
 The integral generative mode for living communally (communistically, associatively) is necessarily individual and collective self-governing.
 With self-government becoming the norm, the normal way of living, so unremarkable it would escape comment, it would be like fish lacking a word for water.